-1. GLANDS OF THE UPPER EXTREMITY.-There are seldom any found below the elbow-joint.
+1. GLANDS OF THE UPPER EXTREMITY.-There are sel-

+dom any found below the elbow-joint.

-commonly two or three small glands anteriorly, near the inner condyle.
+a.
+GLANDS AT THE ELBOW.
+There are commonly two or three small glands anteriorly, near the inner condyle.
 Between the condyle and the cavity of the axilla five or six glands are commonly found on the inner and fore part of the upper arm, in the course of the humeral artery.

 β.
 AXILLARY GLANDS.
-The number and size of these are much more considerable than the abovementioned, being sometimes, as many as twelve in number.
+The number and size of these are much more considerable than the above-mentioned, being sometimes as many as twelve in number.
 They surround the trunks of the blood-vessels, and are situated principally between the serratus magnus, pectoralis minor, and the trunks of the axillary vessels, to which they closely adhere, but extend under the pectoralis major and clavicle.